maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 - **Nov.
 29, 2023**
   Our Research Topic *“Towards a More Complete and Accurate Personal Genome Sequence: Methods and Use Cases”* in **Frontiers in Genetics** is accepted and online!
 We welcome all forms of submissions, including Original Research Articles, Review Articles, Method Articles, and more.

+- **Mar.
+1, 2023**
+  Congrats to **Yunfei (Oliver) Hu** and **Yuying Zhao** (from Prof. Derr’s lab)!
+Their paper, *“ADEPT: autoencoder with differentially expressed genes and imputation for a robust spatial transcriptomics clustering”* has been selected as a proceedings track paper for **RECOMB-Seq** 2023 and is also being considered for publication in iScience. https://recomb-seq.github.io/program/

 ---

 ## Awards and Achievements